darkerbit/omoribot3/USAGE.md

 You can create an UNDERTALE-styled textbox using the following command:

-`?ut <message>`
+`?ut <portrait name> <message>`

+As with the regular textbox command, you can supply "none" for the portrait name to not have one.

-UNDERTALE textboxes do not yet support format tags or portraits.
-This will be fixed later.
+UNDERTALE textboxes do not yet support format tags.